 Is there a deadline for applying for asylum?

 In general, asylum seekers are required to apply for asylum within one year of arriving in the United States.
 There are exceptions, however, for people who do not apply within the first year because of “changed circumstances” or “extraordinary circumstances.”
+Determining whether there is an exception to the filing deadline is complex and requires an individual analysis for each potential asylum applicant.
 If you have been in the U.S. for more than one year, you should consult an immigration lawyer to determine your eligibility for an exception.

 What is the process to apply for asylum?